 My current teaching responsibilities include:

-- Introduction to Astrophysics and Cosmology - the core astrophysics course for first year undergraduates in the School of Physics and Astronomy at the University of Manchester.
+- Introduction to Astrophysics and Cosmology - the core astrophysics course for first year undergraduates in the Department of Physics and Astronomy at the University of Manchester.
 Around 260 new students of physics get to hear all about the Universe from me.

 - I teach a postgraduate course on Python programming as part of Phys 60441: Techniques of Radio Astronomy.